teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 } from "./userContext";
 ```

 Looking at the code above you may wonder what we are importing from the `svelte` package. `onMount` is a helper function requiring a callback function as an argument.
 This callback will be executed when the current component is mounting(at the very start of the component). `setContext` is a setter function for a context.
-It requires the key of the context and a new value as arguments.
+It requires the key to the context and new value as the arguments.

 Let's use the `onMount` to set the default value for the context: